 The Office of Refugee Resettlement (ORR), within the Department of Health and Human Services, bears responsibility for the care and custody of immigrant children who arrive in the United States unaccompanied until they are reunified with a loved one pending their immigration court proceedings.
 Unaccompanied children are usually transferred to ORR’s care after their apprehension and processing by Customs and Border Protection (CBP) or Immigration and Customs Enforcement (ICE).

 In May 2018, ORR, ICE, and CBP entered into a Memorandum of Agreement (MOA) mandating continuous information-sharing on unaccompanied immigrant children beginning when CBP or ICE takes them into custody through their release from ORR custody.
-Initially, this included information on each child’s potential sponsors (usually family members), as well as anyone else living with the sponsor.
-In December 2018, ORR announced that it would limit the household members to which the information-sharing policy now applies (though the policy would continue to apply to all sponsors).
-Despite this change, which we understand led to the release of some children and is a step in the right direction, the MOA remains largely in place and continues to represent a dramatic change from past practice.
-Further, it is resulting in severe consequences, including prolonged lengths of stay of children in federal custody, increased costs, family separation, and increased risk of abuse or trafficking of vulnerable children.
+Initially, this included information on each child’s potential sponsor (usually a family member), as well as anyone else living with the sponsor.
+While certain exceptions to this policy have been subsequently announced by ORR, which we understand led to the release of some children and are steps in the right direction, the MOA remains largely in place and continues to represent a dramatic change from past practice.
+The amended MOA continues to result in severe consequences, including prolonged lengths of stay of children in federal custody, increased costs, family separation, and increased risk of abuse or trafficking of vulnerable children.
 The following summarizes the MOA’s changes and their impact on children, families, and the U.S. taxpayer:

 OVERVIEW OF THE MOA